 This will take you to the directory where you uploaded the crontab file.

-4. To execute your crontab file use the telnet program and type this:
+4. To execute your crontab file use the SSH program and type this: